-Besides, our findings are in accordance with Grube et al. They reported improvement in psychological and psychosomatic symptoms in menopausal women.
-Van Die et al. measured Hypericum perforatum with vitex agnus-castus within menopausal symptoms.
+Besides, our findings are in accordance with Grube et al.17 They reported improvement in psychological and psychosomatic symptoms in menopausal women.
+Van Die et al.7 measured Hypericum perforatum with vitex agnus-castus within menopausal symptoms.
 They showed that Hypericum perforatum and vitex agnus-castus were not superior to placebo in alleviating menopausal symptoms.

-In a study concerning the effects of vitex agnus-castus on hot flushes and nightly sweating among 50 pre and postmenopausal women, it was found that vitex agnus-castus was more efficient than the placebo.
-In Chopin , 33% showed major improvements and 36% mild to moderate improvements in symptoms.
+In a study18 concerning the effects of vitex agnus-castus on hot flushes and nightly sweating among 50 pre and postmenopausal women, it was found that vitex agnus-castus was more efficient than the placebo.
+In Chopin 19, 33% showed major improvements and 36% mild to moderate improvements in symptoms.
 The most important improvement after hot flushes was regarding emotional symptoms.
 In our study, the most significant improvement was observed in hot flushes and then in psychological symptoms.

 Based on the results of our study and other studies, it seems that Hypericum perforatum and vitex agnus-castus could be similarly effective in decreasing hot flushes.
 Therefore, taking these two substances could be helpful.
 These two medicines do not have any special severe side effects and their observed complications such as headache might be removed by simple medicinal treatments.
-Similar side effects have been observed in other studies as well.
+Similar side effects have been observed in other studies as well.10 study.
+This study was financially supported by Vice Chancellor for Research Affairs, Shiraz University of Medical Sciences.